CoHousing can be a better way to live for many people.

 Social Traction: A consensus system, where decisions require unanimity, is achieveable with some effort in small groups where all seek the best for all rather than individuals seeking individual self-interest.
 It also results in improved decision making because all sides of an issue can be considered and balanced, and because everyone owns the result.

 Financial Traction: For example, if I were to join a group like this, I'd kind of like to know that my partners are also responsible, and have them know and trust that I am, too.
 I am signing up to stand behind them, so I want to have knowledge of them and traction with them.
 I might like to see their background check information, because I will be subject financially to their financial behavior.
 I might want to get their parents' phone number, in case adult supervision or backup rent money is needed.
-And I'd like to have a group agreement that says, if someone can't come up with the rent for the next month, then they would tell the rest of us right away, and be willing to move out and get replaced right away, in order to have a financially sound house again -- and let the rest of us know early enough, before anybody misses a payment, so that the rest won't have to pay for it or all face eviction.
-If we all want to loan each other rent month to month, that is one way to do it, but pretty sloppy and pretty easy to get out of control with someone exploiting the others.
-Instead we should all agree in advance that if it's looking like a problem for next month, to let everyone know as early as possible, and to trigger a substitution, to get the non-payer out and a new payer into their place to help us move forward.
+And I'd like to have the group agree that if someone can't come up with the rent for the next month, then they would tell the rest of us right away, and be willing to move out and get replaced right away, in order to have a financially sound house again -- and let the rest of us know early enough, before anybody misses a payment, so that the rest won't have to pay for it or all face eviction.
+If we all want to loan each other rent month to month, that is one way to do it, although pretty sloppy and pretty easy to get out of control with someone exploiting the others.
+Instead we should all agree in advance that if it's looking like a problem for next month, to let everyone know as early as possible, and to trigger a substitution, to get the non-payer out and a new payer into their place to help everyone move forward.

-A landlord is outside of internal governance relationships, because lease terms are a totally separate process.
+The landlord is outside of internal governance relationships, because lease terms are a totally separate process.
 For example, if rent isn't paid, the law in Seattle provides for 3 day pay-or-vacate notification, then a court judgement of unlawful detainer, then a sheriff eviction.
 That's strictly between landlord and the tenant group as a whole under the terms of the lease agreement.
 But between the tenants themselves, it's not about the law of tenancy.
 It's about mutual agreement of how the group wants to operate.
 The group has to decide their own deadlines and how confident they want to be that each other's rents will be there before saying, Hey, let's arrange a substitution because before the end of this month we have to have you replaced and the new person vetted and ready to move in and pay the rent at the beginning of the next month.
 If member Z can see they won't make it, two weeks in advance, then everyone has two weeks to find someone to join.
 That's doable.
 If you have a good internal governance system, and you've thought about this in advance, a tenant group can surely find a nice solution that works.

-Another nice idea, it seems to me, is for the tenants to all contribute to a rainy-day savings fund, in the amount of one person's rent for a month.
+A pleasant idea, it seems to me, is for the tenants to all contribute to a rainy-day savings fund, in the amount of one person's rent for a month.
 The idea being, if someone needs it, they can use it to buy a month of time to move out -- if they really need it, that is, if they really have to move out.
 That way no-one will take it lightly.
 And if someone did take it lightly, they want the money that badly, they'd rather move out than pay their share of the rent, hey, that's a person that might be better somewhere else not in a strong community, where everyone ultimately has to rely on each other.

-Footnote.
+Concluding Footnote.
 This is a little painful to think about because it means considering someone among us in financial difficulty and not being able to just help them out.
 But maybe we can help each other in lesser ways.
 Like, hey I know there's a job over here, or so-and-so might give you a raise, or a side job, or something.
 If everyone is motivated for everyone to succeed, we all do better.
 It's great to try to have each other's back.

-I think this kind of mutual support creates a deeper relationship, more reality-based, more connected, than just living in the same place.
+I think this kind of mutual support creates a deeper relationship, more reality-based and more connected, than just living in the same place.
 It makes the members an economic unit, in a way.
 They depend on each other.
 When they see how they've depended on each other, they'll see their true friends.
 It will bring a high quality of community cohesiveness.
 I'd like to live in a place like that.